Sukoon Houseboat, Srinagar

 🕐 Full day in the city

 Srinagar is the summer capital of Jammu & Kashmir and the natural starting point for any Kashmir trip.
-Fly into Srinagar airport — well connected from Delhi, Mumbai, and Bangalore — and check in before 10 AM to make the most of the day.
+Fly into Srinagar airport — well connected from Delhi, Mumbai, and Bengaluru — and check in before 10 AM to make the most of the day.
+Once you land, arrange transport with a pre-booked Kashmir cab service.

 Morning: Stay on Dal Lake